Neymar is confident Paris Saint-Germain will win the Champions League this year due to their "awesome team" and "genius coach" Thomas Tuchel.

 PSG made light work of Neymar's absence, and that of striker Edinson Cavani, as they claimed a 2-0 win at Old Trafford that puts them in a commanding position to reach the quarter-finals.

 The Ligue 1 leaders have yet to win Europe's biggest prize even amid the huge financial backing of owners Qatar Sports Investments, but Neymar believes their wait will end this year.

 The 27-year-old also expects to be fully fit to play a part in their run to glory, with the final taking place on June 1 at the Wanda Metropolitano in Madrid.

-We were all as pumped as @TTuchelofficial last night!
+We were all as pumped as last night!
+February 13, 2019

 "PSG will be Champions League champion," he said in an interview with Red Bull.
 "PSG is not just about me - it has an awesome team with great athletes and a genius coach.